plone/training/docs/mastering-plone/configuring_customizing.md

   html_meta:
-    "description": "What you can do through the web without touching the code" "property=og:description": "What you can do through the web without touching the code" "property=og:title": "Configuring and Customizing Plone 'Through The Web'" "keywords": "Plone, configuration"
+    "description": "What you can do through the web without touching the code" "property=og:description": "What you can do through the web without touching the code" "property=og:title": "Configuring Plone 'through the web'"
+    "keywords": "Plone, configuration"
 ---

 (configuring-customizing-label)=

-# Configuring and Customizing Plone "Through The Web"
+# Configuring Plone "through the web"

 (customizing-controlpanel-label)=

-## The site setup
+## Site Setup

-Important parts of Plone can be configured in the site setup, often still called `control panel`.
+Important parts of Plone can be configured in the Site Setup area, often still called the "control panel".

-Follow the menu in the left bottom of your site via {guilabel}`Site Setup`
+As an admin user, open the menu at the bottom left of your site and choose {guilabel}`Site Setup`.

 ```{figure} _static/features_control_panel.png
 :alt: Site Setup